 While $\eta$ gives a global picture of the whole network, our models still allows to distinguish the impact of reciprocity on individual edges.
 For instance, if an institution $i$ accepts many students from $j$, then $j$ might be more willing to accept students from $i$, even though $i$'s features might not match $j$'s preferences.
-If we distinguish the $u_{i}$ as the set of preferences of $i$ and $v_{j}$ as the set of attributes of $j$, then our model will naturally convey this through high $\lambda^{0}_{ij}$ and low $\lambda^{0}_{ji}$ for such a case. \mtrep \text{} is able to capture these situations quantitatively, by means of the quantities $cr_{ij}=\lambda_{ij}^{0}/m_{ij}$ (a $cr_{ratio}$ per edge) with values in $[0,1]$ which measures the relative contribution of communities alone to determine edges between $i$ and $j$.
-Focusing on a single institution $i$, one can analyze the difference $d_{ij} = cr_{ij}-cr_{ji} \in [-1,1]$ for all $j$ such that both $A_{ij},A_{ji}>0$ and find different reciprocity patterns, as we show in Fig.~\ref{fig:QErasmusNodes}.
+If we distinguish the $u_{i}$ as the set of preferences of $i$ and $v_{j}$ as the set of attributes of $j$, then our model will naturally convey this through high $\lambda^{0}_{ij}$ and low $\lambda^{0}_{ji}$ for such a case. \mtrep \text{} is able to capture these situations quantitatively, by means of the quantities $cr_{ij}:=\lambda_{ij}^{0}/m_{ij}$ (a $cr_{ratio}$ per edge) with values in $[0,1]$ which measures the relative contribution of communities alone to determine edges between $i$ and $j$.
+Focusing on a single institution $i$, one can analyze the difference $d_{ij} := cr_{ij}-cr_{ji} \in [-1,1]$ for all $j$ such that both $A_{ij},A_{ji}>0$ and find different reciprocity patterns, as we show in \Cref{fig:QErasmusNodes}.
 Here we plot three extreme cases where $i$ has most of the $d_{ij}$ being less, equal or greater than 0.
-The Universidad Pablo de Olavide in Sevilla has mostly $d_{ij}<0$ (plotted in red), meaning that reciprocity has a strong effect in determining its out-going edges to universities that instead send students to Sevilla mostly out of community preference.
-The opposite case is that of Technische Universität München, which has most of the $d_{ij}>0$ (plotted in blue), signaling that it tends to select its out-going edges more out of preference than their counterparts, who tend to reciprocate instead.
+The Universidad Pablo de Olavide in Sevilla, panel (a), has mostly $d_{ij}<0$ (plotted in red), meaning that reciprocity has a strong effect in determining its out-going edges to universities that instead send students to Sevilla mostly out of community preference.
+The opposite case is that of Technische Universität München, panel (b), which has most of the $d_{ij}>0$ (plotted in blue), signaling that it tends to select its out-going edges more out of preference than their counterparts, who tend to reciprocate instead.